pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 And that's it!
 To make this project slightly more interesting let's also include token-based authentication for all of the server's endpoints, but let's keep it simple: as long as a request contains a valid token it has access to all of the boards and cards.

-Furthermore, to satisfy my own cursiority, and to maximize the educationalness of this article, we're going to write two implementations together: one using sync Rust and the other using async Rust.
+Furthermore, to satisfy my own curiosity, and to maximize the educationalness of this article, we're going to write two implementations together: one using sync Rust and the other using async Rust.
 The first implementation will use r2d2, Diesel, and Rocket.
 The second implementation will use sqlx, and actix-web.
 Here's a quick preview of the crates we'll be using for this project:

 General crates
 - dotenv (loading environment variables)